SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 This target is interpreted to cover research about

 * achieving full employment
-* ensuring access to decent work for all
+* creating employment and jobs, labour rights, ensuring social protection for workers, ensuring social dialogue in workplaces, and more generally having access to decent work and employment
-* improving wage equality and reducing income disparities
+* improving wage equality

 This includes studies on both the quantity and quality of employment, including issues like underemployment, labor market discrimination, job satisfaction, working conditions, and wage fairness.
 While women, youth, and persons with diabilities are mentioned specifically, searches should capture broader issues of inclusion and equity across labor markets.